-Fake News Gets 18K Facebook Shares: Trump’s $2,260 Social Security Monthly Pmts
+Fake News Gets 18K Facebook Shares: Trump’s $2,260 Social Security Monthly Pay

 “President Trump has reportedly announced that monthly payment is increased to $1,360 for single recipients, and $2,260 for married couples, and in addition to that, Social Security recipients which are still working will be able to earn more this year, without being penalized.
 This means that, thanks to President Trump, recipients under 65 can earn up to $16,920, and those that are turning 66 can earn as much as $44,880, which is $3,000 more from last year when Obama was in charge.”

-However, according to CBS News, “the typical retiree’s Social Security payment of $1,360 per month” is already a fact, not an increase announced by Mr. Trump.
+However, according to CBS News, “the typical retiree’s Social Security payment of $1,360 per month” is already a fact, not an increase announced by President Trump.
 The publication also notes that “the average married couple receives $2,260 per month in Social Security benefits,” therefore, the above articles that have been shared about 18,000 times on Facebook thus far, crediting President Trump with some kind of increase in Social Security benefits, are not true.

 Trump said no Medicaid or Social Security cuts